DoNewsCode/core/README.md

 invention many fields in technology have changed, many among them are shining and exciting.
-In the age of Kubernetes, service mesh and serverless architectures, the twelve-factor methodology has not faded away, but rather has happen to be a good fit for nearly all of those powerful platforms.
+In the age of Kubernetes, service mesh and serverless architectures, the twelve-factor methodology has not faded away, but rather has happened to be a good fit for nearly all of those powerful platforms.

 Scaffolding a twelve-factor go app may not be a difficult task for experienced engineers, but certainly presents some challenges to juniors.
 For those who are